-Definitive diagnosis is made by CSF examination via lumbar puncture (LP), which should be done in any neonate suspected of having sepsis or meningitis.
-However, LP can be difficult to do in a neonate, and there is some risk of hypoxia.
+Definitive diagnosis of neonatal bacterial meningitis is made by CSF examination via lumbar puncture (LP), which should be done in any neonate suspected of having sepsis or meningitis.
+However, LP can be difficult to do in a neonate, and there is some risk of the procedure causing hypoxia.
 Poor clinical condition (eg, respiratory distress, shock, thrombocytopenia) makes LP risky.
 If LP is delayed, the neonate should be treated as though meningitis is present.
 Even when the clinical condition improves, the presence of inflammatory cells and abnormal glucose and protein levels in CSF days after illness onset can still suggest the diagnosis.
 A needle with a trocar should be used for LP to avoid introducing epithelial rests and subsequent development of epitheliomas.

 Prognosis also depends partly on the number of organisms present in CSF at diagnosis.
 The duration of positive CSF cultures correlates directly with the incidence of complications.
-In general, CSF cultures from neonates with GBS are usually sterilized within the first 24 h of antimicrobial therapy.
+In general, CSF cultures from neonates with GBS are usually sterilized within the first 24 hours of antimicrobial therapy.
 Those from gram-negative bacillary meningitis remain positive longer, with a median of 2 days.

 GBS meningitis has a mortality rate significantly lower than that of early-onset GBS sepsis.